Vue.js Composition API in UniApp: Ref, Reactive, Computed, and Watch – A Hilarious Deep Dive! 🚀

 VII.
 Putting it All Together: A Grand Finale! 🎶

-Let’s create a simple counter component that utilizes all four core concepts: ref
+Let’s create a simple counter component that utilizes all four core concepts: ref, reactive, computed, and watch.

 <template>